 When Tex walked in the room the air moved with him and people stopped and paid attention.
 His smile was infectious; his handshake strong and familiar.
 It struck me then without even knowing him that this was a man who lived life well and truly understood the meaning of a road well travelled.
-His life was, and today continues to page 204 • Artist to Collect: Tex Lecor
+His life was, and today continues to

-Le Chevrolet, St. Michel, 20" x 24"
+Le Chevrolet, St. Michel, 20" $\times$ 24"